-We are fortunate to have among our faculty two experts in point-of-care ultrasound (POCUS) who are instructors at the national ACP and SHM conference pre-courses.
+We recognize the importance of point-of-care ultrasound (POCUS) to enhance clinical care.
+All inpatient teaching services have access to dedicated portable ultrasound machines.
+Moreover, we are fortunate to have two faculty members who are experts in POCUS and are instructors at the national ACP and SHM conference pre-courses.
 They have spearheaded the implementation of a year-long curriculum that includes formal lectures, standardized patients, image review, and integration into Morning Report and Journal Club.
 Our long-term goal is to prepare our residents to earn the SHM/Chest Point-of-Care-Ultrasound Certificate of Completion.

-We have implemented a unique model of inpatient ward medicine that separates Admitting and Rounding roles.
-This change was implemented in conjunction with resident feedback and has significantly improved the educational experience in each setting.
+We have a unique model of inpatient ward medicine that separates Admitting and Rounding roles into two distinct rotations.
+This change was implemented in response to resident feedback and has significantly improved the educational experience in each setting.
 Notably, the change eliminated the previous short/long call system and replaced it with a round robin system of assigning new patients.
 The elimination of “boluses” of admissions in favor of a “drip system” has contributed to a more manageable daily workload and, as a result, an improved learning experience and work/life balance.

-- There are two Admitting teams, each comprised of one resident and one intern.
+- There are two Admitting teams, each comprised of one resident, one intern, and one supervising hospitalist.

-- Admitting teams admit patients every other day; on non-admitting days, the Admitting resident is on the Procedure service, and the Admitting intern performs cross-cover duties.
+- Admitting teams admit patients every other day; on non-admitting days, the Admitting resident is on the Procedure service, while the Admitting intern performs cross-cover duties.

-- The Procedure service resident is available to perform thoracentesis, paracentesis, and lumbar puncture on hospitalized patients and learns to use bedside ultrasound for procedural guidance.
+- The Procedure service resident is available to perform procedures such as thoracentesis, paracentesis, lumbar puncture, and arthrocentesis on hospitalized patients and learns to use bedside ultrasound for procedural guidance.

 - There is no long, short, or overnight call.